7effrey89/UsbFileSync/docs/custom-cloud-provider-credentials.md

   Go back to the app overview/credentials page.
 UsbFileSync currently wants the provider's **client ID** value, not the secret.

 - **Google gave me a JSON blob with `client_id`, `client_secret`, and `redirect_uris`**
-   In the current UsbFileSync settings UI, enter only the Google `client_id`.
-Do not paste the JSON and do not paste the `client_secret`.
+   You can paste the raw desktop OAuth JSON into **Client secret (Google optional)** and UsbFileSync will extract `client_id` and `client_secret` automatically, or copy those values manually into the matching fields.

 - **I selected a lot of Google Drive scopes and I am not sure that was correct**
    For the current Google Drive source integration, UsbFileSync only needs Drive read access.
 Trim the registration back to `.../auth/drive.readonly` unless you have another separate reason to request more.